cstatus: error code with a message is all i need for errors in c

 usage: test [filename]

-error: http.BadRequest: main.BadUsage argc=1
+error: http.BadRequest: test.BadUsage argc=1

 $ ./test /nonexistent/